 EagleFiler makes managing your information easy.
 It lets you archive and search mail, Web pages, PDF files, word processing documents, images, and more.
 Use it to collect information from a variety of sources.
+Create new documents right from the toolbar.
 Browse different types of files using a standard three-pane interface.
 Organize them into folders and annotate them with tags and notes, or leave everything in one folder and pin-point the information you need using the live search.
 Since EagleFiler stores its library in Finder format, you can use it in concert with the other tools in your Mac ecosystem.